yuri-ktm/melonly-docs/public/markdown/1.x/controllers-and-routing.md

 ## Route Patterns

-% Route patterns can be also dynamic.
-Just use `:paramName` syntax:
+% Route patterns are dynamic.
+Just use `:paramName` syntax to create variable URL:

 ```
 @Get('/users/:id')
 ```

-% To make paramater optional use the question mark:
+% To make the paramater optional use the question mark:

 ```
 @Get('/users/:id?')
 ```

-% Route above will match both `/users` and `/users/327` paths.
+% The above route will match both `/users` and `/users/327` URLs.

+???
+Note that controllers should be as short as possible - they are only responsible of handling web requests and returning a response.
+For more logic use [services](/docs/1.x/services).
+???